 Finally, our two models show varying performance levels on the AudioCaps and Clotho datasets.
 The CNN14-based model underperforms the HTSAT-based model on the AudioCaps dataset, yet it surpasses the HTSAT-based model on the Clotho dataset.
 A potential explanation for this could be the variable duration of audio clips in Clotho, which range from \num{15} to \num{30} seconds.
 Randomly cropping these clips into 10 seconds in the HTSAT model may result in information loss.
-As CNN14 is capable of handling variable durations, it outperforms HTSAT on the Clotho dataset.
-We believe that employing feature fusion methods, as seen in \cite{laionclap2023}, to process variable-duration audio clips could further enhance performance.
-This exploration will be reserved for future work.
+As CNN14 is capable of handling variable duration, it outperforms HTSAT on the Clotho dataset.
+We believe that the performance of our models could be further improved by employing feature fusion methods, as seen in \cite{laionclap2023}, to process variable-duration audio clips.
+However, we plan to explore this in future work.